-We get many requests from vendors to review the test automation tools.
-We review some of these tools when we feel something is useful for our readers.
-We get evaluation version for these reviews, but for most of these tools, the trial version is also available so you can try these tools by yourself.
-After all, to really get good at something, you have to practice.
+We get a lot of requests from vendors to review the test automation tools.
+We review some of these tools when we feel it is beneficial for our readers.

-Today, we are reviewing one such useful web application performance tool – WAPT Pro.
+Today, we will be reviewing one such useful web application performance tool – WAPT Pro.

 If you have just started using this tool or want to try it, you will find this review helpful.